 Today's Action: Purge Enterprise Friction from Your Onboarding

-- Objective: Find and eliminate one onboarding step that screams "not built for enterprise" to a buyer from TCS.
+- Objective: Find and eliminate at least one onboarding step that overtly signals "not built for enterprise" to a prospective buyer from a firm like TCS.

 - Action:

 - Go to your own website in an incognito window.
-Try to sign up for a trial.
+Attempt to sign up for a trial as if you were an enterprise IT manager.

 - Does it force a personal GitHub or Google login?
-Enterprises need email/SSO.
-This is a major red flag.
+Enterprises require email/SSO integration (e.g., Microsoft Azure AD, Okta, Ping Identity).
+This is a major red flag that indicates a lack of enterprise-grade security and control.

-- Does it demand a credit card for a trial?
-Their procurement department will never approve this.
+- Does it immediately demand a credit card for a trial?
+Their procurement department will never approve this for an initial evaluation.
+Offer a 'Contact us for an enterprise trial' path instead.

 pip install trufflehog